mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 ## Infrastructure as Code, GitOps, and related buzzwords

-Infrastructure as Code (IaC) is the approach of provisioning, configuring, running and destroying infrastructure elements using code.
-Infrastructure can mean anything from installing an OS to bare-metal servers through EC2 instances, setting up and scaling clusters, or just managing your GitLab instance, and connecting your cluster with a project.
+Infrastructure as Code (IaC) is the approach of provisioning, configuring, running, and destroying infrastructure elements using code.
+Infrastructure can mean anything from installing an OS to bare-metal servers through Elastic Cloud Compute (EC2) instances, setting up and scaling clusters, or just managing your GitLab instance, and connecting your cluster with a project.
 Running these tools using code, instead of manual administration is the territory of IaC.